Monday 20th April to Sunday 26th April 2020

 - Problem Solving

-My son learnt to spell using Minecraft.
+My son learned to spell using Minecraft.
 Minecraft might appear to you to be an annoying clunky-looking pointless game, but your child can learn so much about science, nature, geology, problem-solving, collaboration, to name just a few.
 I won’t go into it in detail because I would just be repeating info from this blog by ID tech (which is old but still relevant)

 After a few months out of school, one night I got up to visit the bathroom.
 It was late.
 As I passed my son’s bedroom, I could hear him having a conversation with someone online.
 My son was explaining the rules of a game and how the other player had violated the rules leading to him being given a warning.
 I was amazed to hear him speaking so calmly, politely and eloquently.
 The next day, I asked my son about what he had been doing.

 He told me he had a volunteer position as an admin on a games server and had a number of other admins reporting to him.
 He was responsible for training new admins in how to conduct themselves when speaking to gamers and he had written a guide for admins on how to implement the rules.
 He was, if I recall correctly, 13 at the time.
-I was astonished to learn that through doing something he was passionate about, he had learnt team working, people management and communication skills – again without ANY input from me.
+I was astonished to learn that through doing something he was passionate about, he had learned team working, people management and communication skills – again without ANY input from me.

 And so, I relaxed.
 I learned to trust that my son would find the right way for him to learn what he needed to know when it became pertinent to know it.
 And he did.
 Sometimes we did have to prod a little – he knew he needed to get the English and Maths but the formal work was dull for him, so he needed coaching to keep that on track.